GilaCMS/docs/source/schemas.md

 - **events** (array of [string,function])

-The first value is the event name and the second value is the function that will be triggered.
+(Optional) The first value is the event name and the second value is the function that will be triggered.
 The function gets a reference to the specific row of the table.
 Posible values for the event:
     - **change** Runs when a row is created or updated